-An encumbrance accounting system is maintained by the District as an additional technique of accomplishing budgetary control.
+An encumbrance accounting system is maintained by the District as one technique of budgetary accomplishing budgetary control.
 Open encumbrances are not reported as reservations of fund balance at year end, but are liquidated (lapse at year end).
 Encumbrances are re-established at the beginning of the next fiscal year as an obligation against the current year's adopted budget.